Course Overview

 This fast-paced practical course focuses on application development while discussing the JavaScript libraries that help to build them.
 We look at the libraries in JavaScript that help to build applications that have a microservices-based architecture, have features like audio and video calling, real-time score updates, multi-faceted search options, and so on.
 We not only look at building these applications but also explore a number of best practices to be followed.

-Take home the skills to build web applications for changing times
+Take home the skills to build web applications for changing times.

 Course Content